LondoMundo/ExcelSolution/README.txt

 Your Excel file must be the same as the file name on line 4 of ToCSV.py

-run ToCSV first, then open the output from that in a text editor.
+run ToCSV first, select the spreadsheet file that you want to use, and name the output file, then open that output file in a text editor.
 All you have to do is add spaces where you want commas to be.
 Then run AddCommas.py

 A comma denotes a cell. lines denote rows.
 The data is essentially just a raw spreadsheet